mikecinnamon/MLearning/[ML-25] LLM API tutorial.md

 ## Reranking

-Rerank models sort text inputs by semantic relevance to a specified query.
-They are often used to sort search results returned from an existing search solution.
+Reranking models sort text inputs by their semantic relevance to a specified query.
+They are often used to sort search results returned by a semantic search engine.

 We specify the model as in the other cases.